inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Cosecant/cscd.md

 # `cscd`

-Compute the cosecant of `x`, return in degrees.
+Compute the cosecant of `x` expressed in degrees.

 ```@setup repl_only
 using LinearAlgebra